hiroto0324/MD-RS/README.md

 ## Results

 - Results are saved in `results` and `plots` directories within each benchmark folder.
-- Runtime analysis is stored in `analysis`.
+- Runtime analysis is stored in `analysis` directory within each benchmark folder.

 # MD-RS (Under Review)